bshack/shackstack/README.md

 gulp watch;
 ```

-This will create a Browsersync server and reload your browser window(s) when you make code changes.
+This will create a Browsersync server and reload your browser window(s) as you make code changes.

 Learn more about Browsersync here: https://www.browsersync.io

-If you want to run watch without Browsersync running you can do so like this:
+If you want to run watch without Browsersync you can do so like this:

 ```
 gulp watch --sync=false;